5roop/task11/README.md

 * Save the final models.

 * ✓ Gender: go with 25 for train, 5 for dev, 5 for test (keep dev similar to current test in composition)

+# Meeting notes - NIkola 2022-05-17T15:16:26

+For age: reconstruct what age gets predicted as what and plot a bar plot.

+Rerun with facebook/wav2vec2-large, if it won't work, go with facebook/wav2vec2-large-lv60.

+Task_10: read the readme.